-There is a reason why standard Future
+There is a reason why standard Future,

-method.
+as well as many other implementations, don't provide cancel() method.
 It's very hard, or impossible, to create general purpose solution,

 providing reliable cancellation handling for everyone.
 But we can create